 Only Sean ruins the moment by announcing that frankly he doesn’t give a damn, sneering that spending $25 billion to watch someone walk on the moon while people are starving down on earth is just plain gauche.

 Just then the phone rings.
 No one wants to get up.
 Betty tells Sally to answer it.
 It’s Don.
 All he has to do is ask, “what do you think?”
-He doesn’t need to say about what, because everybody knows he means the moon landing.
+He doesn’t need to say about what, because he could only mean one thing.
 At first Sally shrugs and adopts Sean’s cynicism.
 “We’re gonna be going there all the time while people are still hungry down here,” she pouts.

 But Don uses basic psychology on Sally, asking, “Would you want your brothers to talk that way?”
-This approach seems to work on the girl.
+This approach seems to make Sally reconsider.
 Afterwards, post-cynical Sally goes outside to smoke a cigarette, where Neil the nerd is looking at the night sky through a telescope.

 “Can you see it?”
 Sally asks Neil.